bitdruid/python-wayback-machine-downloader/README.md

 #### Additional

+- `--redirect`: Follow redirects of snapshots.
+Default is False.
+If a source has not statuscode 200, archive.org will redirect to the closest snapshot.
+So when setting this to `true`, parts of a timestamp-folder may not truly belong to the given timestamp.
+- `--harvest`: The downloaded files are scanned for locations on the same domain.
+These locations (mostly resources) are then tried to be accessed within the same timestamp.
+Setting this to `true` may result in identical files in different timestamps but you may get a more complete snapshot of the website.
 - `--verbosity [LEVEL]`: Set the verbosity: json (print json response), progress (show progress bar) or standard (default).
 - `--retry [RETRY_FAILED]`: Retry failed downloads.
 You can specify the number of retry attempts as an integer.
 - `--worker [AMOUNT]`: The number of worker to use for downloading (simultaneous downloads).
 Default is 1.
 Beware: Using too many worker will lead into refused connections from the Wayback Machine.
 Duration about 1.5 minutes.